unocss-community/.github/GOVERNANCE.md

-# UnPreset Organization Governance
+# UnoCSS Community Organization Governance

-UnPreset organization is a community-driven collection of unpresets.
+UnoCSS Community organization is a community-driven collection of presets and transformers.
 Each repository is autonomous, maintained and distributed by it's own maintainers.
 The team has a loose structure, that each repository many have it's own decision making process, and the team is there to help and support.

 In case a repository's maintainers are temporarily unavailable, the team may help to maintain the repository or doing necessary hot releases under the agreement of the team members.